 McObject provides a native C# application programming interface (API) for the eXtremeDB database system, offering the fastest possible DBMS solution in C#/.NET.

 The C# API reduces development time and accelerates run-time performance in both embedded applications and real-time enterprise systems such as finance, e-commerce, and social networks.

-For organizations already using C# and .NET, eXtremeDB and its C# API deliver the speed of compiled C/C++ for performance-intensive data sorting, storage and retrieval tasks, with the convenience of using a familiar language. eXtremeDB's breakthrough performance stems from a streamlined architecture that manages data entirely in main memory, eliminating file I/O, cache management and other overhead found in database systems that incorporate disk storage.
+For organizations already using C# and .NET, eXtremeDB and its C# API deliver the speed of compiled C/C++ for performance-intensive data sorting, storage and retrieval tasks, with the convenience of using a familiar language. eXtremeDB’s breakthrough performance stems from an initial focus on embedded systems, which typically have limited resources, leading to a streamlined architecture.

 Native C# Interface Adds LINQ Support

 As an added benefit, eXtremeDB’s native C# API includes support for Language Integrated Query (LINQ), a Microsoft .NET Framework component that adds SQL-like data querying capabilities to .NET languages.
 In LINQ, developers using the eXtremeDB C# interface have a succinct, extensible and increasingly popular approach to database querying, with additional benefits including protection against software bugs caused by data-typing errors.

 With the eXtremeDB native C# interface, developers work with the real-time database entirely from within the C# programming language.
 There is no external database definition, and no requirement to compile a database schema.

 Instead, the interface uses C#’s reflection capability to discover database classes and their fields that are defined in the application, via class definition syntax (see Figures 1 and 2).
 This streamlines coding, and the developer’s experience is one of working with “plain old” C# objects.